VladislavChor/lab3_ac/README.md

 * -l or --list - list of arguments
 * -n or --name - file name

-If argument that  doesn't exist: Argument not found, try -h to find some help
+If argument doesn't exist: Argument not found, try -h to find some help